scottish-government-design-system/designsystem.gov.scot/styles/buttons/index.md

 phase: 3
 ---

 Button styles can be applied to either button or link elements.
-Use the appropriate element for the task.
+Use the appropriate element for the task, i.e. use a button element when the user is performing an action, or a link element when the user is navigating.

 ## Types of button